tpunt/PHP7-Reference/php71-reference.md

 # PHP 7.1

-PHP 7.1 will be released towards the end of 2016, and with it comes some interesting features and changes (outlined below).
+PHP 7.1 was released towards the end of 2016, and with it came some interesting features and changes (outlined below).

 **[Features](#features)**
 * [Nullable Types](#nullable-types)